irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgRespondServiceResponse"></a>

 ### MsgRespondServiceResponse
-MsgRespondService defines the Msg/RespondService response type.
+MsgRespondServiceResponse defines the Msg/RespondService response type